The Altiplano of Bolivia

 The scenery however, is not at all common; it is increasingly incredible, as we climb away from Mount Licancabur, the stratovolcano on the border.
 The carved peaks, canyons, huge salt lakes, volcanic cones and flat, open valleys beyond are uniquely beautiful and genuinely rainbow coloured, with starkly contrasting blues, greens, purples, yellow, orange and reds.
 It’s vividly surreal.
 So surreal that part of the route is known as the Salvador Dali Desert and features in his paintings, though Oswaldo says he never came here.

 Oswaldo also bemoans the fact that the beautiful lagoons are drying up, because of global warming.
 First, the frosted white and green lagoons, a 4500 metre high spectacle, nestling just the other side of Licancabur.
 Then, beyond this, Dali’s Painted Ladies of the Desert, a fantasia of peaks daubed in pinky reds, yellow ochre and black, up to the Sol Manyana (Morning Sun) hot spring geysers at 4870 metres.
 These are the counterpart to the amazing columns of Tatio, and the actual geysers here are diminutive in comparison.
-But these are just the backdrop for a raft of bubbling spitting pools, hues ranging from grey, through dusky pink, to bright orange, surrounded by a whole, exquisite artists’ palette of salt encrusted rings.
+But they are just the backdrop for a raft of bubbling spitting pools, hues ranging from grey, through dusky pink, to bright orange, surrounded by a whole, exquisite artists’ palette of salt encrusted rings.
 Forget the mud volcanoes in Azerbaijan.
 These are far more impressive.

 There are even some fluffy vizcachas (rabbit like rodents) slumbering in the crannies.